Green Screen Wizard Pro Batch/Event 6.0 with Editor

 Tethered Shooting

 In this process the images are placed in the Foreground Folder every time a picture is taken with the camera.
 To do this connect your camera with a USB cable and then run the software that is compatible with your camera to move the photos out of the camera and into the source folder.
 Run the batch process with the checkbox "Keep Checking for new files checked" that way the batch process will keep looking at the source folder to see if there are any new images to process.
-The effect will be every time you snap the shutter and image will be moved to the source folder.
-The batch process will see it and then move it process it and put it in the output folder.
+The effect will be that every time you snap the shutter an image will be moved to the source folder.
+The batch process will see it and then move it, process it, and put it in the output folder.

 nikon.jpg